jwodder/inplace/README.rst

     readall() *             readinto() *            readline()
     readlines()             write()                 writelines()

-    * InPlaceBytes only
+    * binary mode only

-The classes also feature the following new or modified attributes:
+``InPlace`` instances also feature the following new or modified attributes:

 ``open()``
    Open the instance, creating filehandles for reading & writing.
 This method